ethereum/zkvm-website/src/content/blog/sp1-fv.md

 ### Hypotheses on theorems

-Beyond the global axioms, individual soundness theorems carry hypotheses — preconditions that must hold for the theorem to apply.
+Beyond the global axioms, individual soundness theorems carry hypotheses: preconditions that must hold for the theorem to apply.
 Every hypothesis is a place where the proof's coverage ends and trust begins.
 The following is a complete enumeration of all distinct hypothesis types across the chip theorems.

 #### Standard hypotheses (all chips)